TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 ::::

-The pattern is clear, we skip the technical details to prove it for $n\times n$ matrices.
+The pattern is clear, we skip the technical details to prove it for $n\times n$-matrices.

 To prove the converse, assume that $A$ has an $LU$ decomposition, i.e.,